1 September 1939 Reichstag speech: Speech

 The speech followed Hitler's usual pattern, starting out slowly and even haltingly, then proceeding in stages to a crescendo of shouted vituperation.
-Although some statements in the speech were true, overall it was an "astonishing catalog of lies".
-Hitler misrepresented in detail the course of diplomatic events preceding the invasion:
+Although some statements in the speech were true, Hitler misrepresented in detail the course of diplomatic events preceding the invasion:

 I have also tried to solve the problem of Danzig, the Corridor, etc., by proposing a peaceful discussion...
 In my talks with Polish statesmen I discussed the ideas which you recognise from my last speech to the Reichstag... there is nothing more modest or loyal than these proposals...
 These proposals have been refused.
 Not only were they answered first with mobilisation, but with increased terror and pressure against our German compatriots...
 Poland was not prepared to settle the Corridor question in a reasonable way...
 I made one more final effort to accept a proposal for mediation...
 For two whole days I sat with my Government and waited to see whether it was convenient for the Polish Government to send a plenipotentiary or not...
 Deputies, if the German Government and its Leader patiently endured such treatment Germany would deserve only to disappear from the political stage.
 But I am wrongly judged if my love of peace and my patience are mistaken for weakness or even cowardice...
 These proposals for mediation have failed...